the-neuro/covirally-backend/README.md

 ```

 ## Running locally
-1. Run all necessary services
+1. Run all necessary services (DB and so on)
 ```{shell}
 make services
 ```